tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK7.md

 Having discovered in the previous section that our input was stored in the 64th value above the format string, we had the means to design a payload that would force the program to fetch it and access the content pointed by it.

 In fact, if we wrote the address of the secret message followed by 63 `%x` format specifiers, we would be pointing to the memory region of our input.
-Then, by using a `%s` format specifier, the program would the input - the address of the message - and access its memory location, outputting its content.
+Then, by using a `%s` format specifier, the program would read the input - the address of the message - and access its memory location, outputting its content.

 Once again, we modified "exploit.py" so that it would concoct our payload.
 To make it easier to read the output, we decided to add line breaks before and after the secret message.